Between Me and You

 "Between Me and You" is the first single from Ja Rule's second album, Rule 3:36.
-The single features Christina Milian and was released on June 16, 2000 to radio.
-The song was his first major crossover hit, peaking at #11 on the Billboard Hot 100 singles chart.
+The single features Christina Milian and was released in 2000 to radio.
+The song was his first major crossover hit, peaking at #11 on the Billboard Hot 100 singles chart and became Ja Rule's first top 15 hit.
 It also reached number 26 on the UK Singles Chart.
 The song was produced by Irv Gotti and Lil' Rob.
 A version also exists with Ja Rule singing the chorus instead of Christina Milian.
-The song was released through Def Jam Recordings and Irv Gotti's Murder Inc. Records.
+The song was released through The Island Def Jam Music Group, Def Jam Recordings and Irv Gotti's Murder Inc. Records.

 The official remix features a new verse by Ja Rule, Christina Milian's chorus, & verses by Murder Inc. artists Vita, Caddillac Tah, & Black Child.
 It was released on vinyl singles and the mixtape Features and Lost Tapes, Part 2.